-(d) DENIED.
+- (d) DENIED.
 Paragraph 91(d) includes Plaintiffs' legal conclusion that "prosecution of separate actions . . . would be inefficient," to which no response is required.
-To the extent a response is required, Defendants lack sufficient information to admit or deny the allegations in Paragraph 91(d), and, therefore, deny them;

-(e) DENIED in part and ADMITTED in part.
-Defendants admit that ICE contracts with the Contra Costa facility, the Yuba facility, and the Sacramento facility to house immigration detainees.
+To the extent a response is required, Defendants lack sufficient information to admit or deny the allegations in Paragraph 91(d), and, therefore, deny them; - (e) DENIED in part and ADMITTED in part.
+Defendants deny that ICE contracts with Contra Costa County; the U.S. Marshalls' Service contracts with Contra Costa County but recognizes ICE as an authorized user, allowing for the detention of ICE detainees in the Contra Costa facility.
+Defendants admit that ICE has entered into Intergovernmental Service Agreements with Yuba and Sacramento counties to house immigration detainees.
 Defendants deny that any other defendants in this action contract with these three facilities to house immigration detainees.
-Defendants deny any implication in Paragraph 91(e) that the 2000 National Detention Standards governing telephone access at three facilities at issue in this litigation are inadequate or otherwise disregard immigration detainees' constitutional and statutory rights as alleged by Plaintiffs.

-(f) Paragraph 91(f) contains Plaintiffs' request for injunctive and declaratory relief, to which no response is required.
+Defendants deny any implication in Paragraph 91(e) that the National Detention Standards governing telephone access at three facilities at issue in this litigation are inadequate or otherwise disregard immigration detainees' constitutional and statutory rights as alleged by Plaintiffs. - (f) Paragraph 91(f) contains Plaintiffs' request for injunctive and declaratory relief, to which no response is required.
 To the extent a response is required, Defendants deny that Plaintiffs are entitled to the relief they seek in this litigation.